rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 There were (and still are)
  rather harsh criticisms
  from Bitcoin maximalists
+ towards any perceived scam
- towards scams and other dishonest practices, especially as it relates to Bitcoin.
+ as it relates to Bitcoin.
 Whether it was
  FTX,
  SVB,